timotgl/photostream/README.md

 ## Usage

 1. Create an `albums` directory in `./public`
-2. For each album you'd like to host, create a directory inside `./public/albums`, for example `./public/albums/album1`.
+1. For each album you'd like to host, create a directory inside `./public/albums`, for example `./public/albums/album1`.
+1. TODO explain how to create `albums.json`.
-3. Create a .json file listing the album content: `./public/albums/album1/album.json`.
+1. Create a .json file listing the album content: `./public/albums/album1/album.json`.
-4. List your photos in `album.json` by using the following structure:
+1. List your photos in `album.json` by using the following structure:
    ```
    [
      {